andswitch/techahashi/README.md

 * Added notification for PDF export.
 * Preview now listens to swipe left/right.
 Close the preview by tapping on a slide.
+* Added loading screens to make the app more responsive.